oliversong/goes-notifier/README.md

   | toNumber   | the phone number you want to be sending texts to            |
   | fromNumber | your Twilio phone number                                    |

+  Optional: you can also add Twitter OAuth credentials to post to Twitter.

 7. Set up a cronjob to run the script

     ```